JiPengLin/U2723QE-Volume-Fix/README.md

 *   **Sample Rate Sync**: Open the `Audio MIDI Setup` app.
 Ensure both **DELL U2723QE** and **BlackHole 2ch** are set to the same sample rate (e.g., **48.0 kHz**).

 #### 4. Prepare the Script
-Download the file named `main.swift` in your project folder.
+Download `main.swift` into your project folder

 #### 5. Confirm Device Names (Crucial)
 Before compiling, ensure the strings in the `getDeviceID` function match your system's names exactly: